Tosu and Kiyama Course

 This is Kyushu's largest outlet shopping mall featuring stores of 150 prominent brands from Japan and overseas.

-You can enjoy Outlet shopping in the facilities designed in Spanish Colonial style, modeled after a beautiful town in Southern California, with fresh air and bright sunshine.
+You can enjoy Outlet shopping in the facilities designed in a Spanish Colonial style, modelled after a beautiful town in Southern California, with fresh air and bright sunshine.

 Tosu is also strategically located, with good access from anywhere in Kyushu by road and by rail, so many people from afar come to visit.
 It is a popular spot for overseas visitors as well.